rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 on a case by case basis and in discussion with the members of staff involved.
 Where a case does continue, employers should consider how best to conduct the process remotely using available technology.
-Governing bodies of maintained schools should also refer to reg.
-7 of the [School Staffing (England) Regulations 2009](http://www.legislation.gov.uk/uksi/2009/2680/contents/made){.govuk-link}.
+Governing bodies of maintained schools should also refer to regulation 7 of the [School Staffing (England) Regulations 2009](http://www.legislation.gov.uk/uksi/2009/2680/contents/made){.govuk-link}.

 [14. ]{.number} Pay